mihaigalos/randompass/README.md

 randompass
 ```

-For a specific length of, say `32`, use
+For a specific length of, say `32`, use:
 ```bash
 randompass --length 32
 ```